Browser does not support script.

 Senior Lecturer in Sport Science and Injury

-Jamie Salter
+Staff profile image of Jamie Salter

-I am an experienced and accredited practitioner and educator with previous roles spanning professional football, rugby and supporting international para-athletes.
+I am an experienced accredited practitioner and educator with previous roles spanning professional football, rugby and supporting international para-athletes.
 I enjoy supporting the development of young professionals through education and hope to make a lasting impact through my passionate and enthusiastic approach to teaching and researching.

 Teaching

 I predominantly teach across the specialist modules for the BSc Sport and Exercise Therapy course.
 I lead modules in Sports Injury Prevention and Rehabilitation and Return to Sport.
-I am also heavily involved with employability and career development of students and lead the MSc/MArt Placement module which helps to bridge the gap between study and working life.
+I am also heavily involved with the employability and career development of students and lead the MSc/MArt Placement module which helps to bridge the gap between study and working life.

 I teach on the following courses: